Community Supported Flowers

 Pick-up locations (choose one):

-Brattleboro: Tuesday 4:30 - 6 PM at Hermit Thrush Brewery, High St.
+Brattleboro: Tuesdays 4:30 - 6 PM at Hermit Thrush Brewery, High St.

-Brookline: Saturday 9 AM -12 PM at Tanglebloom Flower Farm, Harris Hill Rd.
+Brookline: Saturdays 9 AM -12 PM at Tanglebloom Flower Farm, Harris Hill Rd.

 Members will be contacted by email with details